The background and aspirations of the 5th European Aniridia Conference.

 Understanding aniridia is challenging, due to the scattered patient population, its highly variable impact and complications of linked conditions.

-Coming to the UK for the first time, the biennial European Aniridia Conference (EAC) innovatively addresses this.
+The biennial European Aniridia Conference (EAC) innovatively addresses this.
 It brings together patients and the world’s top experts for 3 days to upskill the clinical and research communities.

 As the only such forum outside the USA, the EAC accelerates the development of better treatments and hugely improves patient care.

-250 people from around the world come along: firstly professionals such as: ophthalmologists, researchers, vision scientists, and geneticists.
+People from around the world come along: firstly professionals such as: ophthalmologists, researchers, vision scientists, and geneticists.
 People who have aniridia and their relatives also eagerly attend.

 The European Aniridia Conference, attracts the best ophthalmologists, researchers, vision scientists and geneticists from around the globe.